python-rope/rope/docs/overview.rst

 - function parameter type, using function doctring (:type or @type)
 - function return type, using function doctring (:rtype or @rtype)
 - class attribute type, using class docstring (:type or @type).
 Attribute should by set to None or NotImplemented in class or constructor of class.
-- any assignment, using type comments of PEP 0484.
+- any assignment, using type comments of PEP 0484 (in limited form).

 If rope cannot detect the type of a function argument correctly (due to the dynamic nature of Python), you can help it by hinting the type using